 Location: From the west end of town, walk to Stony Creek along the lakeshore.

 For your dose of adventure in Wanaka, check out Wild Wire.
-This experience allows you to climb an 80m waterfall over a 1000m Via Ferrata course with no prior climbing experience needed.
-Via Ferrata is a is a course following a steel cable while using metal pegs, handholds, footholds and bridges.
+This experience allows you to climb an 80m (262ft) waterfall over a 1,000m (3,281ft) via ferrata course with no prior climbing experience needed.
+Via ferrata is a course following a steel cable while using metal pegs, handholds, footholds and bridges.
 The result is climbing the huge Twin Falls with spectacular views along the way.
 Find out more about Wild Wire on Viator and Tripadvisor.

 Location: Pick-ups available from the Wanaka township with Wild Wire.